srImathE satakOpAya nama:

 - the divine beauty which helps him steal everyone’s heart

-- friendly attitude towards protecting every one in all worlds
+- friendly attitude towards protecting every one in all the worlds

 - having the entourage to quickly protect everyone